MunibullahShah/pilot_car_usa/README.md

 A Flutter Application used for generating PDF file and saving locally.
 It has the option of generating #PDF, #saving and #printing to nearby devices.
 ##
-Also solved the issue of app crash when generating PDF
+Also solved the issue of app crash when generating PDF with progaurd-rules.pro